imdea-software/hlola/README.md

 This will create the executable `HLola` in the root directory.

+Download the data to the root of the repository by running the following command:

+    $> curl -o data.zip http://beastest.software.imdea.org/data.zip
+    $> unzip data.zip

 ### DDOS detection

 The data for the DDOS attack detection can be found in the `data` folder.